gopala-kr/ldr/js.md

 There are different entities that are related to the actual development of Node.js, such as programming languages and testing.

-**Programming languages**

-Node.js is almost entirely written in JavaScript.
+**Programming languages:** Node.js is almost entirely written in JavaScript.
 It uses Google's V8 engine to execute all the JavaScript code, but since this engine is itself written in C++, some parts of Node.js's codebase that interact directly with this engine are also written in C++.
 Finally, Python is used to run many of the automated tests for Node.js.

-**Dependencies**

-There are a number of libraries or products that Node.js explicitly depends upon.
+**Dependencies:** There are a number of libraries or products that Node.js explicitly depends upon.
 Since Node.js was meant to be lightweight it offers only the most basic necessities for a product of its kind out of the box and thus, it does not have too many dependencies.
 Instead, it relies on the wide variety of additional plugins and libraries offered through npm, which can be used to extend the functionality of a Node.js application with many standardized solutions to common problems.

 ![nodejs](https://github.com/gopala-kr/weekend-with-github/blob/master/Projects-Blogs/02-lets-complete-js-stack/nodejs_architecture.JPG)
 <ul>